In this tutorial, I will show you how to make a pretty cool, kind of pulsating bass sound patch with Sytrus.

 Here’s an audio example:

 Ok.
-To replicate that, first open the Sytrus and reset it by choosing ‘Default’ preset from the preset library.
+To replicate that, first, open the FL Studio’s Sytrus and reset it by choosing ‘Default’ preset from the preset library.

 At this point, it’s a good idea to drop the Master volume level a little to avoid distortion because things will get quite loud as we move on.